-A Controller Health Status Poll response may return the health status for up to 255 Controllers in the Response Data field.
+A Controller Health Status Poll response may return the Controller Health Data Structure for up to 255 Controllers in the Response Data field.
 An NVM Subsystem may contain up to 64K Controllers, so a method is needed to limit the size of the Response Message.
-The Starting Controller Identifier field in the Command Message specifies the starting Controller ID that is checked for a change in health status while the Maximum Response Entries field specifies the maximum number of Controllers whose health status may be returned in the Response Data field.
-The Response Data field contains the Controller Health Status Data Structure for the first M Controllers starting with Controller N whose health status has changed, where M is equal to the Maximum Response Entries field and N is equal to the Starting Controller Identifier field.
+The Starting Controller ID field in the Command Message specifies the Controller ID of the first Controller whose Controller Health Data Structure may be returned in the Response Data field.
+The Maximum Response Entries field specifies the maximum number of Controllers whose Controller Health Data Structure may be returned in the Response Data field.